About Trinity BirthPlace

 - Any special concerns or preferences of parents for labor or birth

-- Moline's cafeteria is located near the main entrance of the hospital.
+- Bettendorf's cafeteria is located on the lower level of the hospital.

 - The cafeteria serve a variety of hot and cold foods.
 Hours of operation are posted by the entrance doors.

 - Vending machines are also available.

 - Be in healthy, stable condition - as determined by their doctor

 - Be taught about mom's recovery needs and care